pinkkila/pinkkstore/README.md

 # Webstore Platform Project

-This is a fullstack e-commerce platform built to demonstrate web application design and architecture.
-It consists of two main applications:
+This is an e-commerce platform built that consists of two main applications:

 - Webstore (store-) → customer-facing online store
 - CRM (crm-) → administration and operations panel (❗️ in progress, currently only initial placeholder code ❗️)